hablapps/pairstrading/PostPairsTrading.md

 We're making progress, as we observe **numbers now fluctuating within much smaller ranges**.
 However, we're still missing a clear understanding of the underlying relationship.
 While we've normalized the data using logarithms, we now need to align their discrepancies to a single asset.

 Since both assets are related, **we can leverage linear regression** to our advantage.
 This enables us to simplify our spreads effectively.
 So, we'll conduct a basic linear regression analysis using historical data to discern the disparity between them.
+The generic formulae for one is:

+> TODO: default formulae
 $$log(priceY) = \alpha + \beta \cdot log(priceX)$$

 Linear regression aims to identify relationships between historical data, which we then extrapolate to current data.
 The differences between these relationships, or deviations, are our spreads.
 We've already calculated the 𝛼 and 𝛽 using the logarithmic values of our historical data (since real-time price values for priceX and priceY are unknown).
 Now, we simply combine everything and apply linear regression to our price logarithms: